mcfazio2001/JourneyMaker-Positron/README.md

 - Cost reduction (Cost less than the Positron V3, parts can be sourced on websites such as AliExpress and Amazon)
 - User-friendly build guide
 - Integrated PSU (power supply unit) with 200W
-- 3mm GT2 timing belt on XY (cheaper and easier to source as the original Synchromesh wire)
+- 3mm GT2 timing belt on XY (cheaper and easier to source than the original Synchromesh wire)
 - Simplified Z axis by using a leadscrew.
 Easy to assemble by folding up
 - Improved tool head cooling and heat creep
-- Readily available machined parts (No need to machine your parts, we got you.
+- Readily available machined parts (No need to machine your parts, we've got you covered.
 Vist Voxolite.com)
 - Less machined parts than the Positron V3
 - New extruder